Lucena, Córdoba: Geography

 Lucena is located in the transition zone between the campiña in the Guadalquivir Depression and the Subbaetic system, at an altitude above mean sea level slightly below 500 meters.
-The Subbaetic system include neighboring subranges such as the sierras of Cabra, Carcabuey, Pollos, Horconera, and Rute.
+The Subbaetic system includes neighboring subranges such as the sierras of Cabra, Carcabuey, Pollos, Horconera, and Rute.

 History

 Despite claims of association with earlier locations (such as ancient Erisana), Lucena did not enter historical record until the period of Islamic rule.
-It was first mentioned in a 853 responsum which described Lucena (Alisana), then part of the Emirate of Córdoba, as "a city of many Jews" with "no Gentile in its midst".
+It was first mentioned in an 853 responsum which described Lucena (Alisana), then part of the Emirate of Córdoba, as "a city of many Jews" with "no Gentile in its midst".
 The city then belonged to the Kūra (district) of Cabra.
 The Jewish scholars of Lucena maintained correspondence with the geonim of the Sura Academy in Babylonia.
 Some gravestones unearthed in the Jewish necropolis of Lucena have been tentatively dated to the 9th–10th centuries.
 Already in the 10th century, Lucena's Jewry competed in importance with Córdoba's.
 Amid the fitna of al-Andalus that brought the collapse of the Caliphate of Córdoba in the 11th century, Lucena became part of the Zirid Kingdom of Granada.

 At the beginning of the 11th century, several important Jewish scholars lived in Lucena.
 Isaac Alfasi founded a large Talmudic academy in Lucena, and here also Isaac ibn Ghayyat, Isaac ibn Albalia, and Joseph ibn Migash were prominent.

 Jews in Lucena drastically decreased in number upon the onset of Almoravid and Almohad rule, with Jews fleeing to locations of the Iberian Peninsula's Christian North (such as Toledo), being forcefully converted to Islam or being deported as captives to North Africa.
 The Talmudic academy was relocated to Toledo by ibn Migash's sons.
 The Almohad conquest of Lucena took place in 1148.
 Jewish commentator Abraham ibn Ezra lamented the fall of Lucena to the Almohads as if it were a sort of a minor Jerusalem.
 Whatever the case, Lucena effectively ceased to exist then as a Jewish centre.